isaac-gumbrell/isaac-gumbrell.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: about...
 permalink: /
-subtitle: I'm Isaac, an Energy Economist from Auckland New Zealand.
-I help participants in the energy industry adapt to an ever changing world.
+subtitle: I’m Isaac, an Energy Economist from Auckland, New Zealand.
+I work with energy industry professionals to navigate and thrive in an ever-changing landscape.

 profile:
   align: right